We all know that computing power is moving away from centralized data centers to the network’s edge.

 Businesses can better manage their bandwidth usage, ensuring that critical tasks receive priority treatment.
 At the same time, non-essential activities are delayed or eliminated.

-By processing data at the network’s edge, businesses can make decisions more quickly and efficiently without waiting for data to be transmitted from a central location.
+Data processing at the network’s edge allows businesses to make decisions more quickly and efficiently without waiting for data to be transmitted from a central location.

 - Limited scalability: You can connect only a limited number of devices at any time.